Novel regular black holes: geometry, source and shadow: Introduction

 Though popular of late, there are several criticisms of a regular black hole.
 First, we still do not understand properly the nature and dynamics of the source Lagrangian $(\mathcal{L}(\mathbf{F}))$.
 In other words, we have much to learn about the so-called nonlinear Maxwell-like equations.
 Second, each of the constructed regular black hole models have a different source Lagrangian $(\mathcal{L}(\mathbf{F}))$, which means we do not have a single, well-defined Lagrangian which can take on different functional forms when solutions for the input fields $(\mathbf{F})$ are used to describe the required matter for regular black holes.
 In addition, the mass inflation instability \cite{Poisson1, Poisson2} also appears to be a serious issue.
 The mass function increases exponentially under a perturbation at the inner horizon.
 Recently, significant efforts have been put forward to resolve the problem \cite{Bonanno, Carballo}, but the issue remains open.

 Despite the shortcomings related to any research on regular black holes, we prefer to be hopeful and look for directions and approaches that might potentially provide novel insights about their properties.
 Let us now state our proposal to build novel spacetimes representing regular black holes.
-Our work is motivated by the Einstein-Rosen bridge construction \cite{Rosen}, where the line element may be specified as;
+Our work is motivated by the Einstein-Rosen bridge construction \cite{Rosen}, where the line element may be specified as,

+Here, $b_0$ is a metric parameter with dimensions of length, $r=b_0$ is the event horizon and the spacetime singularity is at $r=0$.
 We choose the above singular line element and regularise the metric functions such that all curvature components and scalars become regular everywhere.
 Though our proposed regular black hole does violate the classical energy conditions in some domain of the radial coordinate, it is different in its geometric structure from other known regular black holes, all of which reduce to the Schwarzschild black hole for a zero value of the regularizing parameter.
 In a sense, we are able to show that it is not always necessary to `regularise around Schwarzschild'.
 Further, the process of regularisation about a solution built out of energy-condition violating matter may lead to a situation where regularisation not only remedies the singular character but also improves the status of the energy conditions {\em vis-a-vis} their satisfaction/violation.
 The ensuing sections of this article provide examples addressing these points.

 Our article is organised as follows.
 In Section \ref{second}, we propose our line element and provide a detailed study of its geometry, the energy conditions and check its non-singular character.
-In Section \ref{III}, we construct the source for the geometry using nonlinear electrodynamics.
-Section \ref{IV} discusses the shadow of the regular black hole and checks its viability with reference to observational data.
+In Section \ref{III}, we construct possible sources for the geometry using (i) nonlinear electrodynamics and (ii) braneworld gravity.
+Section \ref{IV} discusses the circular shadow of our regular black hole and checks its viability with reference to observational data.
 Finally, in Section \ref{V}, we conclude with some future directions.